Patil-Shrikrishna/alma_cap_bookmyshow/README.md

 - Node.js and Express.js for the server-side application.
 - MongoDB with Mongoose for permanent data storage.
-- Local Storage for temporary data storage in the web browser.
 - Webpack for bundling and managing frontend assets.
 - Babel for transpiling modern JavaScript code for better browser compatibility.
 - React for building the user interface.